 2017.
 Germany, Bermuda, Malta and Australia legalize same-sex marriage.

 2018.
 India's Supreme Court reads down Section 377, effectively legalizing homosexuality.
+Jared Polis becomes the first elected while openly gay U.S. governor (Colorado).
 San Marino establishes civil unions for same-sex couples.
 Trinidad and Tobago's High Court overturns its colonial-era sodomy laws.

 2019.
 Angola legalizes homosexuality and bans discrimination on the basis of sexual orientation in its new penal code.
 Taiwan becomes the first Asian country to legalize same-sex marriage.
 The World Health Organization removes transgender identity from its list of mental disorders.
 Botswana's High Court overturns its colonial-era sodomy laws.
 Gabon criminalizes homosexuality but repeals the law one year later.
 Brunei tightens its sodomy laws to punish homosexuality with death by stoning.
 Northern Ireland legalizes same-sex marriage.